Dermatillomania Therapy in New York & Florida

 Everyone’s experience with skin-picking disorder is different, but here are some of the common emotional and physical experiences:

-• Intense Urges to Pick You may feel an intense urge to pick, especially in moments of boredom, stress, anxiety, or even relaxation.
+• Intense Urges to Pick You may feel an intense urge to pull your hair, especially in moments of boredom, stress, anxiety, or even relaxation.

-• “Automatic” Picking Sometimes, you may find yourself picking without awareness until it’s already happened.
+• "Automatic" Picking Sometimes, you may find yourself picking without even realizing it until it’s already happened.

 • Shame and Embarrassment You may feel self-conscious about visible marks, wounds, or scars and worry about how others perceive you.

-• Temporary Relief Picking may soothe tension or discomfort in the moment, even though it can lead to distress afterward.
+• Temporary Relief Picking may soothe feelings of tension or discomfort in the moment, even though it can lead to distress afterward.

 • Avoidance of Social Situations You might avoid gatherings or close interactions out of fear that others will notice your skin.